 In 2012 CN Brown Company began supplying Electricity and Natural Gas to customers in Maine to further diversify energy offerings.
+The offer of electricity moved into New Hampshire in 2019.
 This enabled CN Brown Company to bundle product offerings for added savings to our valued customers.

 CN Brown Company launched its Big Apple Rewards program in 2012, leading the way for loyalty programs in the Northeast.
 Customers now accumulate points with every purchase and save on those items they buy the most.
 Our rewards program is FREE to sign up.
 Visit cnbrownrewards.net to learn more.